Eighth Month of Pregnancy – Baby Position | Week 31-34 Changing Baby’s Position

 Your visits to the doctor will be increased to twice a month.
 There will be routine check-ups.
 The doctor will check the position of the baby to determine if the baby has turned his head down in preparation for birth.

 If the head of the unborn baby is near your ribs, then the practitioner chances of a breech birth.
+An ultrasound helps confirm if the child is in the breech position.
+In such cases the foot or the bottom of the baby comes out first.

-In some cases babies in breech position can also be delivered vaginally.
-But it is a difficult procedure and is dangerous for the baby.
-First time pregnancies are advised against this option.
 Caesarean Section method is advised for safe breech delivery.
 If you really want to deliver vaginally and an external cephalic version has failed to change the position of the baby, then you have to wait and see if during labor your contractions will help to change the position.

 External cephalic version is successful in about fifty percent of the cases when it is attempted.
 But if external cephalic version is done much before the estimated due date, the fetus can flip back to breech position.